norakola/CO2Token/README.md

-# How It Works
-1. Smart Contract: CO2Token.sol
-The smart contract defines the CO2 token (an ERC-20 token) and handles all token transfers and burning logic based on the user’s electricity consumption and CO2 emissions.

-2. Reward Mechanism: Whenever a user submits their energy consumption data and CO2 emission improvements, the contract will reward them with CO2 tokens.
-Penalty Mechanism: If the user’s average consumption increases (and CO2 emissions worsen), the smart contract will burn a set amount of their CO2 tokens as a penalty.

-3. React Application: App.js
-The React app is responsible for connecting the smart contract to the front-end.
-It interacts with the MetaMask wallet and allows the user to input their energy data, track CO2 emissions, and view their token balance.

-4. MetaMask Integration: The React app communicates with MetaMask to allow users to send and receive CO2 tokens (with web.js)

-5. Tracking CO2 Emissions: The app displays the user’s average electricity consumption, CO2 emissions in tons, and token balance in real time.

-6. Frontend Interactions: Users can input their energy data, view whether they’re improving or worsening their emissions, and check if they are being rewarded or penalized.

 # Technologies Used
 Solidity: Smart contract language used to develop the CO2 token.
 Ethereum: Blockchain platform for deploying the smart contract.